datasciencedynamics/eda_toolkit_docs/source/getting_started.rst

 .. tip::
-   A comprehensive Google Colab notebook is available (linked below) that walks through nearly everything discussed in this documentation, including data loading, cleaning, visualization, and reporting workflows using the ``eda_toolkit``.
+   A comprehensive Google Colab notebook is linked below that walks through nearly everything discussed in this documentation, including data loading, cleaning, visualization, and reporting workflows using the ``eda_toolkit``.
    This notebook is designed as a practical, end-to-end companion to the documentation